jamescarr0/SimpleOS/README.md

 #### Heap

 Table based entry method to track the allocation/de-allocation of memory.
-OSDev has this as the worst performing method, however it is the easiest and less complex method to implement.  (less complex != my idea of less complex :joy: : sweat_smile:)
+OSDev has this as the worst performing method, however it is the easiest and less complex method to implement.

+less complex != my idea of less complex :joy: :sweat_smile:

 Kmalloc currently returns a minimum size of 4096 bytes regardless. kmalloc(n) where n < 4096 will always allocate 4096 bytes at a minimum.
 If n = 4097, then 8219 bytes will be allocated and so on.
 Allocation is based on 4096 blocks.